How to Encourage Honey Bees to Build Comb

 How to Encourage Bees to Draw out Plastic Foundation

-To ensure you have a better chance for the bees to draw out plastic foundation, requires some knowledge of honey bee biology and how they behave.
+Ensuring you have a better chance for the bees to draw out plastic foundation, requires some knowledge of honeybee biology and how they behave.
 Wax is an important part of comb building.
 The bees can never build combs without wax.
 This wax is produced by the glands located under the abdomen.
-At age of 10 days, worker bees produce plenty of wax and when they are 20 days old the wax glands wane.
+At the age of 10 days, worker bees produce plenty of wax and when they are 20 days old the wax glands wane.

 Earlier versions of plastic frames did not appeal to bees but current ones have been getting relatively more attractive and with a little support you can get them drawn within a shorter time.